coreos/docs/etcd/etcd-live-http-to-https-migration.md

 Environment="ETCD_LISTEN_CLIENT_URLS=http://0.0.0.0:2379"
 ```

 In this case etcd is listening only on port 2379.
 We'll add port 4001 with a systemd [drop-in][drop-ins] unit file.
-Create the file `/etc/systemd/system/etcd2.service.d/25-insecure_localhost.conf`.
+Create the file `/etc/systemd/system/etcd-member.service.d/25-insecure_localhost.conf`.
 In this file, write an excerpt that appends the new URL on port 4001 to the existing value we retrieved in the step above:

 ```
 [Service]
 Environment="ETCD_LISTEN_CLIENT_URLS=http://0.0.0.0:2379,http://127.0.0.1:4001"
 ```

-Run `systemctl daemon-reload` followed by `systemctl restart etcd2` to restart etcd.
+Run `systemctl daemon-reload` followed by `systemctl restart etcd-member.service` to restart etcd.
 Check cluster status using the [`etcdctl`][etcdctl] commands:

 ```sh
 $ etcdctl member list